 As part of the HCA commenting or technical advisory function, the HCA will identify natural heritage features and systems through the initial plan review process.
 HCA developed natural heritage systems are advisory unless corresponding designations and policies are incorporated into the municipal Official Plan (i.e., municipality has the decision-making authority under the Planning Act).
 Where service agreements are in place with participating municipalities, CAs are encouraged to collaborate with local MNR District offices to ensure the appropriate and best available information on natural heritage is provided to a municipality.
-MNR is responsible for notifying municipalities; for example, a wetland is evaluated and approved as a provincially significant wetland (PSW), so that advice can be given and decisions made accordingly.
+MNR is responsible for notifying municipalities and the HCA when there is new information about a feature for which MNR has responsibilities; for example, a wetland is evaluated and approved as a provincially significant wetland (PSW), so that advice can be given and decisions made accordingly.